 The files of 6,987 cases autopsied between 2011 and 2021 at the Forensic Medicine Institute, were retrospectively reviewed.
 A total of 179 cases that died due to stab wounds were accepted as the population of the study.
 Among 179 cases, 31 cases that died due to cut-throat injuries (2.5% of total deaths, 17.0% of deaths due to stab wounds) were included in the study.
 Information about the cases included in the study was obtained from our archive records and the National Judicial Network Project system.
 The cases were evaluated regarding origin, injury types, demographic characteristics, accompanying lesions and scene characteristics.
 The proportional differences between the anatomical structures injured in the neck according to the origin were investigated using the chi-square test.
 Since the expected value was fewer than 5 in more than 20.0% of the cells, the test results were evaluated according to the exact p-values.
-Data were recorded on Excel 2016 for Microsoft programme and the statistical analysis were done on SPSS 17.0 for Windows and the statistical alpha significance level were accepted as p<0.05.
+The statistical analysis were done on SPSS 17.0 (SPSS Statistics 17 Soft., IBM, Armonk, NY; IBM Co.) for Windows and the statistical alpha significance level were accepted as p<0.05.

 The study was carried out with the approval of Forensic Medicine Institute Presidency Education and Scientific Research Commission, dated March 30, 2021 and protocol number 21589509/2021/312.
+This study was conducted according to the guidelines in the Declaration of Helsinki.